-Named one of the most influential Africans Americans in the country by EBONY Magazine, Kiara Pesante Haughton is a political communications and public relations strategist, public speaker, and event manager with nearly a decade of experience specializing in digital campaigns, brand development and special event design and execution.
+Named one of the 100 most influential Black Americans by EBONY Magazine, Kiara Pesante Haughton is a political strategist, public relations executive, and justice advocate with 15 years of experience specializing in campaigning in the South, strategic communications, crisis management, public affairs, and partnerships.

 Pesante Haughton was named the 2017 Young Woman of Achievement for Politics and Campaigns by the Women's Information Network, was a member of the Women's Campaign School at Yale University's class of 2012, served as the first-ever IMPACT Social Media Fellow in 2011, and was one of 17 individuals selected from across the United States and Canada for the 2010 Google Policy Fellowship.
 She earned her Master’s in Public Administration from Howard University, where she was a Trustee Scholar.
-Her thesis focused on how political candidates and elected officials harnessed social media to reach communities of color.
-She earned her bachelor’s degree in Journalism from Auburn University.
+She graduated from Auburn University with a bachelor’s degree in Journalism.

-Pesante was born in Brooklyn, New York, and has roots in Georgia, South Carolina, Florida and Puerto Rico.
-She lives in Washington with her husband Malik Haughton and their newborn baby girl.
+Pesante Haughton was born and co-raised in Brooklyn, New York, and has roots in Georgia, South Carolina, Florida and Puerto Rico.
+She lives in Southeast Washington with her husband Malik Haughton and their two young daughters.